NCronJob-Dev/NCronJob/docs/advanced/dynamic-job-control.md

 builder.Services.AddNCronJob(b => b.AddJob(() => {}, "* * * * *", "MyName));
 ```

+### Job Names

+Every recurring job (CRON job) can have a unique job name that identifies the job.
+Job names have to be unique across all jobs that were given a name.
+If a job is added without a name, it will not be possible to remove or update the job at runtime by name.

 ## Adding jobs
 To add a job at runtime, leverage the `IRuntimeJobRegistry` interface: